mramshaw/Intro-to-ML/Handwriting_Classifier/README.md

 Note that, for GPU-based TensorFlow, there is also an [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) option.

+For more information, refer to the [TensorFlow layers](https://www.tensorflow.org/tutorials/layers) tutorial.

 ## MNIST Data

 Run the following Python code to download the [MNIST dataset](http://yann.lecun.com/exdb/mnist/):